gbarkerz/AccessibleSolitaire/README.md

 Some technical details relating to building the app are available at [Case Study: Building a Multi-Platform Accessible Solitaire Game](https://www.linkedin.com/pulse/case-study-building-multi-platform-accessible-solitaire-guy-barker-zwlxe).

 Short videos demonstrating some of the ways that Accessible Solitaire can be played are referenced below.
-Please note that currently these videos do not have captions of audio descriptions.
+Please note that currently these videos do not have captions or audio descriptions.

 [Playing Accessible Solitaire for Android with various zoom features](https://youtu.be/uy4U3ORwIh0)